Westminster Health Forum

 • governance and collaboration: balancing national standards with local autonomy - roles of local authorities and care providers - effective coordination

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include parliamentary pass-holders from both Houses of Parliament and officials from DHSC; CQC; DWP; DSIT; and GLD.
+As well as key stakeholders, those that attended include parliamentary pass-holders from both Houses of Parliament and officials from DHSC; CQC; DWP; MHRA; MOJ; DSIT; and GLD.

 This on-demand pack includes